-In a recent exhibition at Scripps College in Claremont California, at the request of curator Nancy Selvin, she revived "Skins", a series of wet clay performances begun in the 1970s about transformations.
+In a 2002 exhibition at Scripps College in Claremont California, at the request of curator Nancy Selvin, she revived "Skins", a series of wet clay performances begun in the 1970s about transformations.
 "Modulations" is part of that series.

 Her 50 foot Golden Trout, Guillermo, made of recycled metal, adorns the Richmond Civic Center auditorium wall above the Richmond Art Center, part of a large installation about drinkable water and endangered species.
 This state fish, endangered in 1986, remains on view, a symbol of healthy survival due to human intervention and creative attention.
 Local children and invited artists contributed artworks as part of the installation.

 Collaborations with artist Susan Leibovitz Steinman include public projects about disappearing birds: For the Birds, Birds' Own Depot, Domestic Nature, Spatial Politics; recycling issues: Back to the Garden; the Oakland Artship Celebration; and a bench renovation in Peralta Children's Park working with Oakland elementary school children making tiles to cover the bench.